madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 Most applications have many developers.
 Trying to use a single database service for every developer doesn't work.
 It's very difficult to coordinate more than one build at a time.

-With the speed of development these days, running pipeline one build at a time is a major hinderance.
+With the speed of development these days, running a pipeline one build at a time is a major hinderance.
 It's also a waste of time.

 What I've seen people do in response is only run the tests on the `master` branch build.
 Where pull requests or local unit test runs don't run these tests.
 This means less testing is performed on pull requests and more testing is done after merge.
 This in itself is fundamentally flawed.